ekamperi/ekamperi.github.io/_posts/2021-03-15-alternating-direction-method-multipliers-robust-pca.md

 $$

 ADMM for solving convex problems globally converges for any penalty parameter $$\rho > 0$$ with a sublinear rate $$\mathcal{O}(1/k)$$.
-I listened to a talk of Stephen Boyd and he said that for every specific optimization problem probably exists a better optimization algorithm.
+I listened to Stephen Boyd's talk on ADMM, and he said this.
+For every *specific* optimization problem, a better optimization algorithm than ADMM probably exists.
 However, as a generic algorithm that can be applied to pretty much every case and give reasonably good results after a few iterations, ADMM is top.

 ### Example code in Mathematica